syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/document-editor/EJ2_ASP.MVC/import.md

 ## Convert word documents into SFDT

-You can convert word documents into SFDT format using the [`Syncfusion.EJ2.WordEditor.AspNet.MVC5`](<https://www.nuget.org/packages/Syncfusion.EJ2.WordEditor.AspNet.MVC5/>) by the web API service implementation.
+You can convert word documents into SFDT format using the [`Syncfusion`<sup style="font-size:70%">&reg;</sup>`.EJ2.WordEditor.AspNet.MVC5`](<https://www.nuget.org/packages/Syncfusion.EJ2.WordEditor.AspNet.MVC5/>) by the web API service implementation.
 This library helps you to convert word documents (.dotx,.docx,.docm,.dot,.doc), rich text format documents (.rtf), and text documents (.txt) into SFDT format.
 Refer to the following example.

 {% if page.publishingplatform == "aspnet-core" %}